Seen this dreaded This site may be hacked message about your own site in Google Search?

 - Verify that the files have been properly backed up.
 The backup archive can be verified by most archive managers and the database dump can be verified by checking the end of the sql dump.

 Note: You can also use a backup manager to do this job for you but they can be tricky to use, can silently fail during the backup, do an incomplete backup or fail while restoring.
 I don’t trust any backup manager.

 So what exactly is the issue?
 This is the most challenging part and much depends on your technical aptitude as well as understanding of the issue and approach.
-There are several ways you could identify the problem.
+There are several ways you could identify the problem to clean WordPress malware.

 - What all is loading: Sometimes the issue may not be obvious from the source-code of the webpage.
 The browser’s built-in developer tools come in pretty handy.
 Open up the browser tools panel and go to the Network tab.
 Load the website and look for what all is getting loaded.
 We are looking for anything loading from external domains in particular, but keep an eye out for anything that looks suspicious on the local domain too.

 - Looking for more similar infected files: If you have shell access to your hosting (it depends on the kind of hosting are you running) then it should be a simple matter of running a grep command to scan all files for that particular string.

 - Inline scripts and content: Regardless of whether or not you found a rogue script, you will need to scan the website and see if there’s something in the database too.
 You can use phpmyadmin or the mysql command-line to search for strings like